 LEARN HOW TO #H2OwnIt

-Summer provides a chance to appreciate the work done throughout the spring cleanup season and begin prepping the garden for the colder temperatures ahead.
-As you’re enjoying the early summer blooms, there are a few simple tasks that will help your garden continue to be its best.
+Summer provides the much deserved chance to appreciate the work done throughout the spring planting and cleanup tasks.
+As you’re enjoying your summer blooms, there are a few simple tasks that will help your garden continue to be its best.
 Cut back (deadhead) the first round of spent flowers to encourage a new round of...Read More

 We all love spring gardening.
 After the months of chilly air, short days, snow-covered ground, and perhaps a dash of the winter blues we crave that time when we can don our garden gloves and get back outside as things begin to thaw and invigorate around us.
 It’s glorious to plant in the spring –...Read More

 July is Smart Irrigation Month.
 (Yep, there’s a while month dedicated to that.
 Which we love!)
 We want to ensure you can celebrate this month with us by offering a few easy water conserving tricks and resources.
 Before jumping into irrigation tips, we wanted to talk a little about lawns.
 One of the 7 principles...Read More